tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## Selenium

-Selenium is a testing tool which automates web applications.
-It can also be used to automate basic browser functions and administration tasks.
+Selenium is a testing tool which automates web applications.It can also be used to automate basic browser functions and administration tasks.
 The Selenium plug-in runs Selenese HTML files with Selenium RC or WebDriver.

 ---